shepai/Foundational-behaviours/README.md

 # Foundational-behaviours
-Looking at how Physarum solves problems as a foundational layer to AI
+Looking at how small brains solve problems as a foundational layer to AI